Inside Ukraine’s Peaky Blinders unit launching drone attacks on Putin’s forces

 Their weapons, controlled by remote, cost up to £800 and the unit can lose on average six a day if the wind is particularly strong.

-Nearly 85 per cent of daily Russian casualties occur in the area as Russian forces, referred to as Orcs by the unit, try to capture the whole of Donetsk and the neighbouring Luhansk regions.
+Nearly 85 per cent of daily Russian casualties occur in the area as Putin’s forces, referred to as Orcs by the unit, try to capture the whole of the Donetsk and neighbouring Luhansk regions.

 Most of them still wear their flat cap with their own motto: “To Find and Destroy”, embroidered into the back – even during combat.